 Read More: How to Merge Rows in Excel (2 Easy Methods)

-2. Use Excel IF function and ‘&’ Operator to Concatenate Rows
+2. Using Excel IF Function and ‘&’ Operator to Concatenate Rows

 - First, type the below formula in Cell D5 and hit Enter.